How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

 To formalize the situation illustrated in Fig.~\ref{f:mirror}C, consider two mirrors $A$ and $B$ which are reflected by other mirrors, say $W$ and $W^\prime$, respectively.
 That is, \BE \Delta M^{W} &=&\obs[W]{\Delta M^B}\equiv\boxed{\Delta M^B}_{W}, \\ \Delta M^{W^\prime} &=& \obs[W^\prime]{\Delta M^A}\equiv\boxed{\Delta M^{A}}_{W^\prime}. \EE In the particular case in which $W=A$ and $W^\prime = B$, Eqs.~\eqref{em:MW<-MB} and \eqref{em:MW'<-MA} describe the situation illustrated in Fig.~\ref{f:mirror}C when mirrors $A$ and $B$ mutually reflect each other, i.e., \BE \Delta M^{A} &=&\obs[A]{\Delta M^B}\equiv \boxed{\Delta M^B}_A, \\ \Delta M^B &=& \obs[B]{\Delta M^A}\equiv \boxed{\Delta M^A}_{B}. \EE Equation~\eqref{em:MB<-MA} indicates that mirror $B$ is reflecting mirror $A$.
 Introducing this into Eq.~\eqref{em:MA<-MB} yields $\Delta M^{A}= \obs[A]{\obs[B]{\Delta M^{A}}}$.
 Similarly, Eq.~\eqref{em:MA<-MB} indicates that mirror $A$ is reflecting mirror $B$.
 Introducing this into Eq.~\eqref{em:MB<-MA} yields $\Delta M^{B}= \obs[B]{\obs[A]{\Delta M^{B}}}$.
 Continuing this process recursively yields the infinite-mirror effect, i.e., \BE \Delta M^A &=& \boxed{\boxed{\boxed{\dots}_A}_B}_A , \\ \Delta M^B &=&\boxed{\boxed{\boxed{\dots}_B}_A}_B . \EE

-Importantly, Eqs.~\eqref{em:MB<-MA<-} and \eqref{em:MA<-MB<-} seems to describe a situation of two empty mirrors reflecting each other, but no other generic objects like the light bulb in Fig.~\ref{f:mirror}C. However, this not so.
+Importantly, Eqs.~\eqref{em:MB<-MA<-} and \eqref{em:MA<-MB<-} seems to describe a situation of two empty mirrors reflecting each other, but no other generic objects like the light bulb in Fig.~\ref{f:mirror}C. However, this is not so.
 It appears to be so because we have left the other generic object implicit to avoid cluttering the notation.
-We could make such a generic object $X$ explicit so that it becomes clear that mirrors $A$ and $B$ both reflect $X$ and reflect each other reflecting $X$.
-To do so, it is useful to make explicit that each of the two mirrors is reflecting two objects: (i) a generic object $X$---e.g., a light bulb; and (ii) the other mirror.
-This is analogous to a computer program having two input channels.
-To distinguish between these two kinds of objects we could simply write $\Delta M^A_X$ to denote a mirror $A$ reflecting a generic object $X$, and write $\Delta M^A_X = \obs[A]{\Delta M^B_Y}^X$ to denote a mirror $A$ which is reflecting both a generic object $X$ and another mirror $B$ that is directly reflecting a generic object $Y$.
-However, here we are interested only in the situation where there is only one and the same generic object $X$ being reflected by all mirrors, i.e., $Y =X$.
-So, we can just leave $X$ implicit.